secretstartups/handbook/leadership/biggest-risks/index.html.md

 Keeping the _feel_ of a small startup, despite a growing headcount, may help retain employees who would otherwise leave.

-### Remote proliferation
+## 16. Remote proliferation

 {:#remote-proliferation}

-Key people may leave as remote opportunities proliferate.
 Remote work is a [diminishing competitive advantage](/company/culture/all-remote/vision/#diminishing-competitive-advantage) for GitLab, which is a net positive for the world but creates unique pressures to retain team members.
+Key people may leave as remote opportunities proliferate, impacting talent retention, recruitment, team continuity, and financial pressures related to total rewards.

 GitLab team members are distinctly positioned to be [recruited](https://www.penews.com/articles/companies-search-remote-working-experts-as-the-home-becomes-the-new-office-20201001) by newly-remote and [transitioning organizations](/company/culture/all-remote/transition/).
 As a workaround for the acute shortage of operational talent in the remote transformation space, organizations may be inclined to prioritize hires for existing roles from GitLab and other established remote firms, justifying above-market compensation by factoring inbuilt expertise on managing a remote team.
 This is akin to someone who speaks multiple languages receiving more regard and compensation for the same role, with GitLab team members serving as a proverbial remote work translator.